Monday, June 30, 2025

 But I don’t know how that’s possible because the night we arrived, or maybe the next day, my dad went to sleep and never woke up again.
 I remember thinking how cool it was that he waited for us to say goodbye.
 My wife and kids flew back to Chicago a day or two later but I stayed to be with him, my brothers, and my mom until he died.

 After he went to sleep, there was no more eating or drinking, just lots of morphine.
-I remember my brother the doctor asking my dad’s doctor to “make our dad as comfortable as possible.”
+I remember my brother the doctor asking our dad’s doctor to “make him as comfortable as possible.”
 I remember thinking that that was the euphemism of all euphemisms: We were clearly asking the doctor to end my dad’s life.

 I remember feeling proud that after two, maybe three, days, my dad’s heart was still beating.
 He was so strong, I remember.
 He didn’t need food or water, and neither the cancer nor the morphine could kill him.
 His body was refusing to let him die.